DynamicLight: Two-Stage Dynamic Traffic Signal Timing: Related Work

-DRL-based methods can improve the TSC performance by designing an effective state and reward function.
-LIT~\cite{LIT} introduced a straightforward state and reward design and achieved more significant performance improvement than IntelliLight~\cite{intellilight}.
-LIT and IntelliLight were improved in PressLight~\cite{presslight} by introducing 'pressure' into state and reward design.
-Efficient-XLight~\cite{efficient} proposed a pressure calculation schema and introduced pressure as a state representation, improving the control performance of MPLight~\cite{mplight} and CoLight~\cite{colight}.
-AttentionLight~\cite{ql} applied queue length and used it both as state {representation} and reward function, getting improvement from FRAP~\cite{frap}.
-Advanced-XLight~\cite{advanced} introduced the number of effective running vehicles and traffic movement pressure as state representations, achieving state-of-the-art performance.
+Several RL-based methodologies enhanced TSC performance by designing effective state representations of reward functions.
+LIT~\cite{LIT} made significant strides in optimizing TSC by introducing a streamlined approach to state and reward design.
+This innovative methodology proved to be highly effective, surpassing the performance of IntelliLight~\cite{intellilight}.
+PressLight~\cite{presslight} advanced the capabilities of LIT and IntelliLight through the seamless integration of “pressure" into both the state and reward design.
+This integration significantly contributed to enhancing the overall TSC strategy, demonstrating its effectiveness in coordinating signals on arterial roadway networks.
+MPLight~\cite{mplight} enhanced FRAP~\cite{frap} by incorporating “pressure" in the state representation and reward function design.
+AttentionLight~\cite{ql} employed queue length for both state representation and reward function, significantly surpassing FRAP.
+Advanced-XLight~\cite{advanced} introduced effective running vehicle number and traffic movement pressure as the state representations, demonstrating SOTA performance.

-Some methods enhance TSC performance by developing an effective network structure. \citeauthor{frap} developed a particular network structure to construct phase features and capture phase competition relations.
-CoLight~\cite{colight} adopted graph attention network~\cite{gats} to realize intersection cooperation.
-AttendLight~\cite{attend} adopted the attention network to handle the different topologies of intersections.
+Furthermore, some RL-based methods have significantly enhanced TSC performance by developing sophisticated network structures.
+FRAP~\cite{frap} demonstrated exceptional skill in crafting phase features and adeptly capturing intricate relationships arising from phase competition in TSC.
+CoLight~\cite{colight} harnessed the capabilities of a graph attention network~\cite{gats}, specifically tailored to facilitate seamless cooperation at intersections, showcasing improved TSC efficacy.
+AttendLight~\cite{attend} utilized an attention network to adeptly manage diverse intersection topologies.

-Advanced RL techniques can also help improve TSC performance.
-HiLight~\cite{hilight} enabled each agent to learn a high-level policy that optimized the objective locally with hierarchical RL~\cite{hierarchical}.
-Meta-learning~\cite{meta} enabled MetaLight~\cite{metalight} to adapt more quickly and stably in new traffic scenarios.
+Some other RL-based methodologies adopted advanced RL techniques to enhance model performance.
+DemoLight~\cite{demolight} utilized imitation learning~\cite{imitation} to accelerate learning.
+HiLight~\cite{hilight} enabled each strategy to learn a high-level policy, optimizing the objective locally using hierarchical RL~\cite{hierarchical}.
+MetaLight~\cite{metalight} utilized meta-learning~\cite{meta} to efficiently and robustly adapt to changing traffic scenarios.